 Please keep in mind that forging Gospels, letters, and other writings attributed to the Apostles and other figures from Jesus’ time was a popular cottage industry in Christianity’s first few centuries.
 Most New Testament scholars who studied these issues reluctantly acknowledge that several of these falsified documents eventually made their way into the New Testament.
 As such, the following holy books and letters are now dismissed as forgeries:

 - All of Paul’s letters, excluding:

 - 2 Corinthians

 When the Bible was Written?

 Dating the Bible's authorship is a difficult task because:

 - The Bible’s explicit historical information is unreliable and contradictory.
 For example:

-- Luke reports the Jesus was born during a Roman census “when Cyrenius became governor of Syria,” both of which happened in 6 CE.
+- Luke reports the Jesus was born during a Roman census “when Cyrenius became governor of Syria,” which both occured in 6 CE.